stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 In addition, the weapon gains a +1 bonus to its attack and damage rolls, unless it is a magic weapon that already has a bonus to those rolls.

-Finally, the weapon that you conjure can be a bow or crossbow.
+Finally, the weapon that you conjure can be a ranged weapon.

 ### Investment of the Chain Master